 - 9.6.1 These arrangements require one of the call out team to be always available for recall to work outside of their normal working hours, and the expression 'availability duty' means availability in accordance with this agreement. - 9.6.2 These arrangements require Council employees on a Call Out Team to participate on an 'availability duty' roster with one employee being rostered weekly commencing on Monday for call-outs.
-These employees will include employees who are covered by either the Local Government Employee Award or the South Australian Municipal Salaried Officers Award. - 9.6.3 Availability is taken to mean the ability to attend at the site of a call-out within 20 minutes of receipt of advice from the contact agency (eg Council's after hours service or SA Police). - 9.6.4 The employees are expected to be able to respond within such a time frame and comply with all the relevant South Australian laws particularly with respect to ensuring that they are not under the influence of alcohol or drugs whilst driving a vehicle. - 9.6.5 The employee rostered to carry out availability duty shall receive, in addition to the wages otherwise payable, an amount of two hundred dollars for each week he is required to hold himself in readiness. - 9.6.6 The employees available under this clause who attend a call-out in person shall be paid at the relevant overtime rate in accordance with the actual time worked for each such call-out with a minimum of 1 hour applying. - 9.6.7 The employees who attend call-outs shall be subject to the normal Award provisions regarding a sufficient break prior to commencing normal duties under their substantive position. - 9.6.8 The employee rostered for 'availability duty' will be provided with a mobile phone and a suitably equipped utility vehicle which may be garaged at the employee's home for the week which the employee is on standby. - 9.6.9 The employees on the 'availability duty' roster, will receive appropriate training as required and be supplied with wet weather clothing. - 9.6.10 The employee rostered is able to use the vehicle for limited private use provided the use is within 10 kilometres from 172 Montacute Road, Rostrevor. - 9.6.11 If the subject matter of this Agreement is also the subject matter of any provision of the Award or other Agreement(s), the provision of this Agreement shall prevail over the provision of the Award or the Agreement(s) to the extent that the Award or the Agreement(s) deal with the same matter. - 9.6.12 Should no field staff be available in terms of the provisions of this service, any other arrangements to provide a callout service can be implemented at the discretion of the relevant manager.
+These employees will include employees who are covered by either the Local Government Employee Award or the South Australian Municipal Salaried Officers Award. - 9.6.3 Availability is taken to mean the ability to attend at the site of a call-out within 20 minutes of receipt of advice from the contact agency (eg Council's after hours service or SA Police). - 9.6.4 The employees are expected to be able to respond within such a time frame and comply with all the relevant South Australian laws particularly with respect to ensuring that they are not under the influence of alcohol or drugs whilst driving a vehicle. - 9.6.5 The employee rostered to carry out availability duty shall receive, in addition to the wages otherwise payable, an amount of \$300.00 for each week he or she is required to hold themselves in readiness.
+This amount will remain fixed for the life of the agreement. - 9.6.6 The employees available under this clause who attend a call-out in person shall be paid at the relevant overtime rate in accordance with the actual time worked for each such call-out with a minimum of 1 hour applying. - 9.6.7 The employees who attend call-outs shall be subject to the normal Award provisions regarding a sufficient break prior to commencing normal duties under their substantive position. - 9.6.8 The employee rostered for 'availability duty' will be provided with a mobile phone and a suitably equipped utility vehicle which may be garaged at the

-9.7 MORNING TEA BREAKS
+- employee's home for the week which the employee is on standby.
+Any time spent to collect or drop off the vehicle will be covered by the allowance. - 9.6.9 The employees on the 'availability duty' roster, will receive appropriate training as required and be supplied with wet weather clothing. - 9.6.10 The employee rostered is able to use the vehicle for limited private use provided the use is within 10 kilometres from 172 Montacute Road, Rostrevor or 10 kilometres from the rostered employee's residence. - 9.6.11 If the subject matter of this Agreement is also the subject matter of any provision of the Award or other Agreement(s), the provision of this Agreement shall prevail over the provision of the Award or the Agreement(s) to the extent that the Award or the Agreement(s) deal with the same matter. - 9.6.12 Should no field staff be available in terms of the provisions of this service, any other arrangements to provide a callout service can be implemented at the discretion of the relevant manager.

+9.7 Morning Tea Breaks